Skip to main content

 • Once you have become politically engaged, encourage others to do the same: utilize your knowledge and platforms to make issue advocacy accessible to everyone.

-“Never underestimate the power of your voice," said Felix Kiene-Gualtieri, Flagship Scholar.
-"Whatever you say, chances are someone will listen to you.
-And even if they don’t, you may instill an idea or concept in their mind and plant the seeds for understanding.”
+“Never underestimate the power of your voice.
+Whatever you say, chances are someone will listen to you.
+And even if they don’t, you may instill an idea or concept in their mind and plant the seeds for understanding. - Felix Kiene Gualtieri, Point Flagship Scholar.

 SELF-CARE

 "Love yourself!
-This is my favorite motto and what helped me carry myself on despite the adversity," said Luis Paulino, Point BIPOC Scholar.
-"The moment students learn how to practice self-love will be the moment they will naturally make a difference at their schools for themselves and the different communities in their surroundings."
+This is my favorite motto and what helped me carry myself on despite the adversity.
+The moment students learn how to practice self-love will be the moment they will naturally make a difference at their schools for themselves and the different communities in their surroundings." - Luis Paulino, Point BIPOC Alum.

 "This past year I served as my university Student Body President.
-I was able to utilize an endowment fund dedicated to my position to give money to our Center for Sexuality and Gender Diversity to help fund the newly created Trans Closet and other QT student services." - Niya McAdoo, Point BIPOC Scholar
+I was able to utilize an endowment fund dedicated to my position to give money to our Center for Sexuality and Gender Diversity to help fund the newly created Trans Closet and other QT student services." - Niya McAdoo, Point BIPOC Alum

 “After a few conversations, my professors for Health Assessment and Maternity have considered the language they use when talking about genitals, gender, and childbirth.
-After advocating with the GSA and student accessibility services (a great ally on our campus!), the school is looking at increasing the number of gender-neutral restrooms.” - Shayn Ember, Point Flagship Scholar.
+After advocating with the GSA and student accessibility services (a great ally on our campus!), the school is looking at increasing the number of gender-neutral restrooms.” - Shayn Ember, Point Flagship Alum

 "It is important to remember what we are fighting for whenever we need to make sacrifices.
 My proudest achievement was creating a student group that fought for equity and justice in my school directly against our administration.
-This resulted in dozens of meetings that under the guise of conversation, boiled down to scolding.
+This resulted in dozens of meetings that, under the guise of conversation, boiled down to scolding.
 But when the prize is a community where even one person feels safer at school, I was willing to sit through hours of those meetings.
-In the fight for queer safety and happiness, our victories will be worth more than almost any cost.” - Lukas Borja, Point Flagship Scholar .
+In the fight for queer safety and happiness, our victories will be worth more than almost any cost.” - Lukas Borja, Point Flagship Scholar

-“After months of frustration at seeing my friends dead-named and having my own pronouns disregarded in classrooms, I put forward a proposal to G@MIT on implementing consequences for the repeated misgendering of students by faculty and staff.
-I was subsequently appointed to the executive board of G@MIT (MIT’s LGBTQ cultural organization), where I have continued to research precedents and prepare our recommendations to MIT’s DEI Office.” - Ari Pero, Point Flagship Scholar.
+“After months of frustration at seeing my friends deadnamed and having my own pronouns disregarded in classrooms, I put forward a proposal to G@MIT on implementing consequences for the repeated misgendering of students by faculty and staff.
+I was subsequently appointed to the executive board of G@MIT (MIT’s LGBTQ cultural organization), where I have continued to research precedents and prepare our recommendations to MIT’s DEI Office.” - Ari Pero, Point Flagship Scholar

 Read More